 A note from Planned Parenthood health centers:

-State lawmakers are using the budget to discriminate against Missourians who rely on publicly funded health programs for birth control, cancer screenings, and STI testing and treatment at any health center that provides or refers for abortion — and Planned Parenthood is their biggest target.
+Once again, extremist politicians are trying to use the budget to take away critical preventive health funding for patients with low incomes.
+Before adjourning last week, the House Budget Committee passed its version of the budget for the upcoming fiscal year; the next step is a vote by the entire House of Representatives.
+In its current version, the budget discriminates against patients who rely on publicly funded health programs.
+These politicians are trying to block patients from accessing birth control, cancer screenings, and STI testing and treatment at any health center that provides or refers for abortion — and Planned Parenthood is their biggest target.

 This is unacceptable, and it is even more outrageous coming just days after Gov. Parson declared a public health emergency because of the global coronavirus pandemic.
 Planned Parenthood Advocates will be fighting back and holding these politicians accountable — we’ll be in your inbox soon with ways you can take action.

 Hello, my name is Lexi Brown and I am the new Mid-Missouri grassroots organizer with Planned Parenthood Great Plains.
 I am eager to get started fighting the good fight for Planned Parenthood!